Gargamiel/PokeWorld/README.md

 ## Features

-- 493 new creatures, all Pokémon from generation I-IV with working mechanics such as leveling, evolution, moves, type effectiveness, breeding, their own stats (happiness, rarity, catch rate, ...), forms and shiny variations.
+- 493 new creatures, all Pokémon from generation I-IV with working mechanics such as leveling, evolution, moves, type effectiveness, breeding, happiness, forms and shiny variations.

 - 120 Pokémon moves, 65 melee (physical) and 55 ranged (special).
 A Pokémon learns new moves when leveling up, and you can chose wich moves to let them uses based on type, power and range.
 If no other moves are available for a Pokémon, he will default to Struggle.

 - A lot of Pokémon themed items, including 7 Fossils, 5 types of Poké Ball belts used to catch Pokémon, 8 Evolution stones, 3 tiers of potions, Rare Candy and every available Pokémon Eggs.

-- 2 new buildings, the Pokémon resurrector, a workbench able to bring fossils back to life, and the Portable Computer, which can access the Pokémon Storage System to store up to a thousand Pokémon.
+- 2 new buildings: the Pokémon resurrector, a workbench able to bring fossils back to life, and the Portable Computer, which can access the Pokémon Storage System to store up to a thousand Pokémon.

-- New or reworked events and incidents, such as manhunter packs and infestations.
+- New or reworked events and incidents, such as manhunter Pokémon packs and infestations.

 - 11 research projects.

 - A Pokédex tab to keep track of your Pokémon collection.

 - More than 30 Legendaries quests.

+Since the main Pokémon games and RimWorld are quite different, I had to take some creative liberties in order to implements items or mechanics in a way that would be enjoyable in RimWorld while still beeing faithfull to the original game.
+Some evolutions requirement in this mod are therefore different than the original ones, trade based evolutions in particular have other requirements, and some item based evolution may not need the exact stone you'd expect, in order to reduce the clutter of unused stones in your stockpile (the Dawn Stone, for example, affects the evolution of only two Pokémon in gen. 4, I therefore removed it and these two now have different requirement to evolve).
+On the other hand, I have fixed some odd things like Nidorina/Nidoqueen egg group or male Gardevoir.

 ## Mod options